CSU-WPT/game-dev-workshop/workshop-book/src/unity/input_config.md

         move = context.ReadValue< Vector 2 >();
     }

-    - You may also need to import the following library up top:
+    - You may also need to import the following library up top with this line:
         - **using UnityEngine.InputSystem**
     <br/>
     - Imagine your player asset is a toy remote car: